YZarytskyi/react-voice-visualizer/README.md

 ```bash
 yarn add react-voice-visualizer
 ```

+## Version 2.x.x Release Notes

+**Breaking Changes:**
+- Ref Handling Update: In this version, the library has been enhanced to manage audio references (audioRef) internally.
+Users no longer need to pass ref={audioRef} separately to components.
+This change offers a more seamless and intuitive experience.

+**New Features:**
+- Preloaded Audio Blob Support: Version 2.x.x introduces the capability to set preloaded audio blobs.
+Users now have the flexibility to load audio blobs from various sources, such as user inputs or files using `setPreloadedAudioBlob` function, expanding the library's versatility in different scenarios.

 ## [Demo App](https://react-voice-visualizer.vercel.app/)
 For a live demonstration of the React Voice Visualizer library, you can check out the [Demo Voice Visualizer App](https://react-voice-visualizer.vercel.app/).
 This app showcases various features and functionalities of the library in action.